EECS-NTNU/pes-model/README.md

 ```
 HR.run_PES_Model()
 ```
 PES can predict infeasible, intermittent, and feasible systems by running python3 runme.py in the pes-model directory with the chosen configuration.
 In intermittent systems, PES also can predict the number of shutdowns (n_sd).
+There are more examples of different benchmarks in the runme.py file.

+In addition to changing sampling frequency, communication incidence, and communication events, PES enables more exploration by changing average harvesting power, wake up and shutdown thresholds, etc.

 # Attribution and PES model-related Publications